MinecraftIndustrialComplex/pack/README.md

 - Rework flint'n'powder recipes
 - Makes bosses spawn in hordes???
 - Make natural progression less annoying (make it not fw planks, and allow breaking but just don't drop items)
+- Make gunpowder based weaponry not work when wet, and make you go boom boom boom boom.
+- Remove Vintage centrifuge